paragtawde14/polypad/README.md

 ### `.on('move')`

 This event is triggered continuously while users are moving one or more tiles.
-It is throttled to be triggered at most once per second.
 The Callback argument contains the ID and the current position of all currently selected tiles.

 __Callback Options__: `{tiles: {id: string, x: number, y: number}[]}`